 Treatment-Resistant Depression

-If you are struggling with treatment-resistant depression (TRD), you are not alone.
+If you are struggling with treatment-resistant depression (TRD) and have not found relief, you are not alone.

-About one-third of Americans who experience depression will not find relief from antidepressant medications and talk therapy.
+About one-third of Americans who experience depression do not find relief from antidepressant medications and talk therapy.
 If you are one of these people, we can help.

 What Is Treatment-Resistant Depression?

-Treatment-resistant depression is depression that is hard to treat with antidepressants and talk therapy alone.
-You likely have treatment-resistant depression if your medications are well managed but you have not responded sufficiently to at least two different antidepressants.
+Treatment-resistant depression is depression that is hard to treat with conventional remedies like antidepressants and talk therapy alone.
+You likely have TRD if your medications are well managed, but you have not responded sufficiently to at least two different antidepressants.

 Treatment Options